aws/aws-cdk/packages/aws-cdk-lib/aws-sns/README.md

 ### Enforce encryption of data in transit when publishing to a topic

-You can enforce SSL when creating a topic policy by setting the `enforceSsl` flag:
+You can enforce SSL when creating a topic policy by setting the `enforceSSL` flag:

 ```ts
 const topic = new sns.Topic(this, 'Topic');